Register your company in Singapore fully online with expert local support.

 Key Takeaways

-Most companies are incorporated within 1–3 business days once documents are submitted.
+Most companies are incorporated within 1 to 3 business days once documents are submitted.
 Complex structures or regulated industries can take longer.

 After incorporating, key deadlines apply: company secretary within 6 months, annual return with ACRA within 7 months of your financial year-end, and corporate tax filing by 30 November annually.

 To incorporate a company in Singapore, you need at least one local resident director, a registered company secretary, and a Singapore address.
-Foreigners can own 100% of a Singapore company, but cannot register directly through ACRA's BizFile+ portal without a Singpass — so in practice, you'll need a licensed corporate service provider to file on your behalf.
-Most companies are fully incorporated within 1–3 business days once documents are in order.
+Foreigners can own 100% of a Singapore company, but cannot register directly through ACRA's Bizfile portal without a Singpass, so in practice, you'll need a licensed corporate service provider to file on your behalf.
+Most companies are fully incorporated within 1 to 3 business days once documents are in order.

 If you're reading this, you've already decided to set up in Singapore.
-In this guide, I’ll be covering everything you need to implement that decision correctly, including requirements, costs, post-incorporation compliance, and how to get your business account and accounting in place from day one.
+In this comprehensive guide, I'll cover everything you need to implement that decision correctly, including the registration process, required documents, costs, post-incorporation compliance, and how to get your corporate bank account and accounting in place from day one.

 Let's get started.